 Toyota calls it a holistic approach to electrification.
 While the Mirai isn’t an electric car in the conventional sense, it feels broadly similar to many mainstream EVs in the way it drives.
 The big difference is range and refuelling time – if you’ve got the means to do so, you can fill the Mirai in around five minutes, returning a range of roughly 400 miles.

 But therein lies this car’s biggest issue, as hydrogen infrastructure in the UK remains sparse, with just a handful of stations nationwide.
-This would make driving a car like the Mirai from London to Cornwall incredibly difficult; you can’t just plug it in overnight if you run out of fuel.
-But, if you live near a pump and it fits your lifestyle, should you consider one over a similarly-priced electric car?
+This would make driving a car like the Mirai from London to Cornwall incredibly difficult; you can’t just plug it in if you run out of fuel.
+But, if you live near a pump and it fits your lifestyle, should you consider one over a similarly priced electric car?

-That infotainment setup is still hampered by Toyota’s clunky interface and dated graphics, but thankfully it is now compatible with Apple CarPlay and Android Auto, which come as standard across the range.
+That infotainment setup is still hampered by Toyota’s clunky interface and dated graphics, but thankfully it's now compatible with Apple CarPlay and Android Auto, which come as standard across the range.
 This allows you to access the contents of your mobile phone – including mapping, media and calls – without ever needing the in-built menus.
 Elsewhere, the separate climate controls are easy to access and while the digital dials are clear, they’re lacking a little in functionality.